 Menina d’uva’s vineyards are located in this easternmost subzone, the Planalto Mirandês, just outside and above her new hometown, Uva.
 This area borders the famous Douro River (known in Spain as the Duero) on the east/southeast side, just across from the new (since 2007) Spanish wine region, Arribes, named after the national park, Arribes del Duero, or Arribas do Douro, in Portuguese.
 The general landscape of her territory is mostly rolling hills and small valleys created by waterways, like all of Uva, where a small stream continues to flow right by the front of her cellar door.

-The climate is dramatically affected by the topography of the neighboring Portuguese appellation, Vinho Verde.
+The climate is dramatically affected by the neighboring Portuguese appellation, Vinho Verde.
 Between the Atlantic and the Trás-os-Montes (which literally translates to “behind the mountains”), and throughout the Vinho Verde wine region, is a series of low-lying mountains that act as a rain shadow that gently squeezes Atlantic clouds before passing through.
 These mountains, with the highest around 1500 meters but most much lower, cut the precipitation to around two-thirds or less of the average of the Vinho Verde.

 So what about the local Portuguese grapes with the greatest marketing potential?
-Well, their first hurdle is that they’re a mouthful to simply pronounce correctly.
-Add to that the fact that most of them are a mystery to even Portuguese wine specialists and winemakers; those within specific regions know their own grapes, but because there is so much blending in all the regions, it’s difficult to know the specific nature of particular grapes from other appellations.
+Well, their first hurdle is that they’re a mouthful us to simply pronounce correctly.
+Add to that the fact that most of them are a mystery to even Portuguese wine specialists and winemakers; those within specific regions know their own grapes, but because there is so much blending in all the regions it’s difficult to know the specific nature of specific grapes from other appellations.
 There are literally hundreds of these indigenous grapes that are unknown to all but a few people outside of Portugal.

-Here are some common Trás-os-Montes whites (you’re on your own with the pronunciation): Viosinho, Arinto, Rabo de Ovelha, Donzelinho Branco, Gouveio (Verdelho), Códega do Larinho, Malvasia Fina, Fernão Pires, Malvasia Fina, Rabigato, and Síria.
+Here are common Trás-os-Montes whites (you’re on your own with the pronunciation): Viosinho, Arinto, Rabo de Ovelha, Donzelinho Branco, Gouveio (Verdelho), Códega do Larinho, Malvasia Fina, Fernão Pires, Malvasia Fina, Rabigato, and Síria.
 Some reds: Touriga Nacional, Touriga Franca, Tinta Francesa, Tinta Cão, Bastardo (Merenzao in Spain; Trousseau in France), Tinta Amarela (Trincadeira), Tinta Barroca, Marufo, and Tinta Roriz (Tempranillo).
 There are many more, but this is a good start.

 Menina d’uva’s Uvas…